code-saturne/code_saturne/docs/doxygen/user_guide/ug_cdo_hho_base.md

 Logging options
 ----------------

-The management of the level and frequency of details written by the code can be specified for CDO/HHO schemes as follows:
+The management of the level and frequency of details written by the solver can be specified for CDO/HHO schemes as follows:

 \snippet cs_user_parameters-cdo-condif.c param_cdo_domain_output